bsidesbrisbane/production/sponsors.md

 <br />
 [![Queensland Government](/assets/2025/sponsors/qgov-dark.png#sponsor){:#imgQGov}](https://www.qld.gov.au/){:target="_blank"}
 <br /><br />
 *The newly formed Department of Customer Services, Open Data and Small and Family Business (CDSB) is responsible for driving the Queensland Government's priorities in digital technology, intellectual property and service delivery.
-They’re also responsible for small and family business advocacy, resilience and economic capacity and potential.*
+They're also responsible for small and family business advocacy, resilience and economic capacity and potential.*
 <br />

 ### Gold Tier